 Carpet beetles inhabit dark and secluded places both indoors and outdoors.
-This means that there might be a growing population of carpet beetles right under your nose, without you even noticing.
-The clearest sign is seeing adult bugs roaming freely in your home, or catching them while they munch on the food in your pantry.
+This means there might be a growing population of carpet beetles under your nose without you even noticing.
+The clearest sign of carpet beetle infestation is seeing adult bugs roaming freely in your home or catching them while they munch on the food in your pantry.

 Other signs of infestation:

-Damaged fabric such as clothes, carpets, furniture, curtains.
+Damaged fabric such as clothes, carpets, furniture, and curtains.

 Shed skin and faecal pallets – both will be near their hiding place.

 Dead carpet beetles.
 You can find them in the pantry, wardrobe, on carpets, basically anywhere.